Basket (0 items)

 • Red Wine should be uncorked and decanted at least 30/60 minutes before serving.

-• White Wine is best served cold; keep chilled when serving if possible.
+• White wine is best served cold; keep it chilled when serving if possible.

 Perfect wine drinking temperature

-The two most important aspects of wine are storing the wine and the serving temperature of the wine.
-Wineware has created a ‘Wine Storage Temperature Guide’ to help you store your wine bottles safely and correctly.
-This ‘Perfect Drinking Temperature for Wine’ guide will advise you on which temperature to serve your wine (red/white/sparkling) for maximum enjoyment without compromising the flavour or aroma.
+The two most important aspects of wine are storing it and serving it.
+Wineware has created a 'Wine Storage Temperature Guide' to help you store your wine bottles safely and correctly.
+This 'Perfect Drinking Temperature for Wine' guide will advise you on which temperature to serve your wine (red/white/sparkling) for maximum enjoyment without compromising the flavour or aroma.

-Why is the serving temperature of wine important?
+Why is the temperature of the wine serving important?

 The serving temperature of a wine is often overlooked.
-However, the serving temperature is critical and crucial to unlocking the full flavour and aromas of a wine.
+However, unlocking a wine's full flavour and aromas is critical.
 It is important to remember that each wine has an ideal serving temperature, and one temperature is not suitable for all.
-Our guide shows the temperatures (˚F and ˚C), which we feel are ideal for serving various wines.
+Our guide shows the temperatures (ËšF and ËšC) that we feel are ideal for serving various wines.

 Wineware tip: As a general rule, red wine should be uncorked for at least half an hour to an hour, while white wine is best served cold.
 This is only a rough guide that differs from one bottle to another.
-For instance, you can enjoy a dry red wine, slightly little chilled, whilst sweet white wine benefits from being served slightly warm.
+For instance, you can enjoy a slightly chilled dry red wine, while sweet white wine benefits from being served slightly warm.

 What temperature should I serve wine?